DLStahl/CapstoneRemodel/README.md

 However, by following these instructions, your code editor should provide helpful completions.

 - Clone this repository.
 - Install [PHP](https://www.php.net/manual/en/install.php) (OCIO uses version 7.4.
-We reccomend that you match this.)
+We recommend that you match this.)
 - Install [Composer](https://getcomposer.org) for managing dependencies.
 - Install dependencies by running `composer install` within the `laravel` directory.
 - Install [VS Code](https://code.visualstudio.com).